sm52/cse15l-lab-reports/lab-report-2-week-4.md

 Our failure-inducing input was multiple links, where our symptom was one too many links.
 Tp fix this symptom we looked at our code where we found a bug about the indexing.
 To fix this but we had to delete one line, specifically line 18.

+### 3) Third Bug: Special Cases

+We also realized that by playing around with the paranthesis and brackets there were many places where things could go wrong.
+We found that one of our failure-inducing inputs was
+` ()[] `.
+Just empty paranthesis which returned